 - Impaired capacity of judgement: People not always choose clothes suitable for the weather.
 Dementia sufferers sometimes wear totally inappropriate clothes.
 For example, they wear a bathrobe while shopping or several blouses on top of each other on a hot summer day.

 - Problems with abstract thinking: For many people running a bank account is a challenge.
-Dementia patients can often neither recognise numbers nor carry out simple calculations.
+Often dementia patients can neither recognize numbers, nor carry out simple calculations.
 However, mild dementia patients will often demonstrate strong capacity to deal with numbers such as counting backwards from 100 in 7's, multiplication, addition, division and subtraction and understand income and expense outcomes.
-These kind of dementia patients are not necessarily classified as disabled and can be of sound mind in the management of finances and their day to day affairs.
-These dementia patients will often fail mini-mental tests but recall elements of the test outside the testing period.
-Medical practitioners must be cautioned about drawing conclusions about mild dementia cases as misdiagnosis can lead to inappropriate outcomes for the patient.
+These kind of dementia patients are not necessarily classified as disabled, and can be of sound mind in the management of finances and their day to day affairs.
+These dementia patients will often fail mini-mental tests, but can recall elements of the test outside the testing period.
+Medical practitioners must be cautioned about drawing conclusions about mild dementia cases, as misdiagnosis can lead to inappropriate outcomes for the patient.

-- Leaving things behind: From time to time almost everybody leaves their keys or a wallet behind.
-Dementia sufferers however might put things in completely inappropriate places, such as for example the iron in the fridge or a watch in the sugar bowl.
-Afterwards they do not remember where they put them.
+- Leaving things behind: While it's not unheard of for anybody to leave their keys or a wallet behind, dementia sufferers might put things in completely inappropriate places, say the iron in the fridge or a watch in the sugar bowl.
+Afterwards, they do not remember where they put them.

-- Mood swings and behavioural changes: Everybody has mood swings.
+- Mood swings and behavioral changes: Everybody has mood swings.
 People with dementia may have very sudden mood swings, often without discernible cause.

 - Personality changes: With advancing age the personality of most people changes a little.
 People affected by dementia may experience a very pronounced personality change suddenly or over a longer period of time.
 Somebody who is generally friendly, for example, becomes unexpectedly angry, jealous or timid.

 - Loss of initiative: Nobody continuously works with the same motivation.
-Dementia patients sometimes loose the zest in their work and the interest in their hobbies completely without enjoying new activities.
+Dementia patients sometimes lose the zest in their work and the interest in their hobbies completely without enjoying new activities.

 Dementia-like symptoms can also develop as a result of other lifestyle condition, such as alcohol or substance abuse, vitamin deficiency and certain infectious diseases.
 Although Alzheimer's Disease accounts for nearly 60 percent of all dementia cases; all cases of dementia are not Alzheimer’s.

-Alzheimer’s Disease: No cure exists for Alzheimer's disease today, though new medications show some promise in treatment such as reversible cholinesterase inhibitors which improve a patient's function level.
+The best way to treat Alzheimer's is to take active steps to not procure it.
+No cure exists for Alzheimer's disease today, although new advances in medicine show some promise in treatment such as reversible cholinesterase inhibitors, which improve the patient's function level.
 Treatment today focuses on contributing problems -- creating a consistency in the daily routine and living environment.
 This consistency, combining emotional support with logistic support, is best implemented by primary care givers.
 Alzheimer's patients will need assistance in maintaining the highest level of functioning in day-to-day living routines.
-Safety concerns are a priority -- some patients are not steady on their feet.
-Some may benefit from the assistance of a walker or having the home or living quarters equipped with handrails.
-It has been found that routine visits to an adult day care center are beneficial to the patient.
+Safety concerns are a priority -- some patients are not steady on their feet; they may benefit from the assistance of a walker or having the home or living quarters equipped with handrails.
+Studies show that routine visits to an adult day care center are beneficial to the patient.